presslabs/toplytics/toplytics/readme.txt

 3.)
 This is the third most visited post - 12 Views

+= How to use the debug page? =
+1.First you must be sure to set the WP_DEBUG constant to `true`.
+2.Then go to the plugins list `Plugins->Installed plugins` and click to the `Debug` link founded at Toplytics plugin.
+3.View the information for debugging.

 == Changelog ==

 = 3.0 =

 This is a major update and you need to re-authenticate with Google Analytics for the plugin to work!

-* use Google Analytics API v3.0
+* Google Analytics API v3.0 is being used from now on
 * major refactoring
-* remove filters and actions
+* removed filters and actions
 filters:
     toplytics_ga_api_url_$name
     toplytics_ga_api_result_xml_$name
     toplytics_ga_api_result_simplexml_$name
 action:
     action toplytics_options_general_page
-* update debug page
+* updated debug page
-* add new filters in order to get more information about how plugin work toplytics_disconnect_message toplytics_analytics_data toplytics_analytics_data_result
+* added new filters in order to get more information about how the plugin works toplytics_disconnect_message toplytics_analytics_data toplytics_analytics_data_result